CPEN321APKGenerators/CPEN321Project/documentation/Journal-part2.md

 completion of this milestone (1-2 sentences per member).
 Specify the time (in hours) spent by each team member towards completion of the milestone.

-Amod Ghimire - Implementation and testing of Frontend of the Application Kevin Li - Implementation and testing of Complex Algorithm Nyi Nyi Oo - Implementation and Testing of Chatbot Christine Jiang - Implementation and Testing of Backend API and Frontend, Github Action configuration
+Amod Ghimire (15 hours) - Implementation and testing of Frontend of the Application Kevin Li - Implementation and testing of Complex Algorithm Nyi Nyi Oo - Implementation and Testing of Chatbot Christine Jiang (15 hours) - Implementation and Testing of Backend API and Frontend, Github Action configuration

 #### 2. Github Repository Info